citymania-org/grf-py/README.md

 GRF decompiler into a low-level grf.py api.

 A tool to inspect the grf files.
 It's main goal is to provite a readable representation for studying the inner workings or a grf and decompile resources.
 Produced code should be mostly functional but expect some bugs as it's not a primary goal.
-Also support for older grfs (container version 1 and grf format version < 8) is limited.
+Also, support for older grfs (container version 1 and grf format version < 8) is limited.

 ## Installation